exness/mock-xhr-request/README.md

 ```

 ### MockXHR.applyReady
-To apply prepared mock call this function with mock name or index number, which you can get by calling ``MockXHR.getSetMocks()``.
+To apply the prepared mock call this function with a mock name or index number, which you can get by calling ``MockXHR.getSetMocks()``.
-You can pass modifier object to change prepared mock value.
-All properties in modifier object are optional.
+You can pass the modifier object to change the prepared mock value.
+All properties in the modifier object are optional.
-If prepared mock name is the same as for main site, you need to pass widget name avoid collide.
+If the prepared mock name is the same as for the main site, you need to pass the widget name to avoid collisions.

 ```typescript
 // Usage